Understanding the Underused Housing Tax (UHT) and Its Implications

 For the most up-to-date and authoritative information, please refer to the Government of Canada’s official UHT page:

-Professional Advice
+The Importance of Professional Advice

-If you are unsure whether UHT applies to your situation, professional review can help you avoid unnecessary penalties and ensure compliance.
+If you are unsure whether UHT applies to your situation, a professional review can help you avoid unnecessary penalties and ensure compliance.